 Stick to the Beaten Path

-Traveling can be an opportunity to explore new places, to take the path less traveled and to see how people live in other countries.
+Traveling to Port Canaveral from Orlando can be an opportunity to explore new places, to take the path less traveled and to see how people live in other countries.
 But on a cruise?
 Not so much.
 While on shore, your family will have limited time to explore.
 Your ship will also be parked at a port that has been curated to cater to tourists.
 So hang that camera around your neck and pull up your tube socks, because it’s time to go full tourist!
 Expect to spend your time on shore primarily with others from the U.S. or with locals who have spent years delivering the same speeches to tourists in order to get the most laughs and best tips.

 That’s not to say you can’t have a great time.
 By signing up for a shore excursion, you are extending your trust in your cruise line from the ship to the shore.
 If you enjoy everything they’ve had to offer onboard, then you will likely also enjoy the experiences they’ve picked for you in port.
 Still not sure how to spend your afternoon in Cabo?
 Ask a crew member.
 Many of them have tried a variety of shore options and can point you to their favorites.
 Prepaid shore excursions also mean that you will be paying in advance for your activities and will not have to haggle once on land with people who may or may not have your best interests at heart.

 Maybe your 10-year-old wants to swim with the dolphins while your teens want to explore underground caves?
 Sorry, kids, but someone is going to have to compromise.
 It may sound easy to just send one parent with the 10-year-old and the other with the teens, but this defeats the purpose of your trip and increases the risk of complications.